-IDEA includes a change to the definition of "assistive technology device."
-The Congress added an exception to the existing definition as follows: "The term [assistive technology] does not include a medical device that is surgically implanted, or the replacement of such device."
+Individuals with Disabilities Education Act (IDEA) includes a change to the definition of "assistive technology device."
+Congress added an exception to the previous definition as follows: "The term [assistive technology] does not include a medical device that is surgically implanted, or the replacement of such device."
 The same exact language was also added as an exception to the "related services" definition.

-Existing IDEA language already restricts a school's responsibility for "medical" services to only those needed for evaluative and diagnostic purposes.
-Therefore, schools are already free of responsibility for providing medical devices.
+IDEA language restricts a school's responsibility for "medical" services to only those needed for evaluative and diagnostic purposes.
+Therefore, schools are free of responsibility for providing medical devices.
 The language in IDEA adds the force of federal law to existing policy.

 Note: In the U.S. Supreme Court case Cedar Rapids v.
-Garrett decision http://wrightslaw.com/law/reports/IDEA_Compliance_6.htm, "medical" is defined as something that must be provided by a physician.
+Garrett decision, "medical" is defined as something that must be provided by a physician.
 If another health care provider can deliver the service/device, it is not considered "medical" under IDEA.

-On the other hand, consideration of services like programming surgically implanted devices is not prohibited in the law so that such services may be the school's responsibility if the IEP Team voluntarily decides that these services are needed for a child's free and appropriate public education.
+On the other hand, consideration of services like programming surgically implanted devices is not prohibited in the law so that such services may be the school's responsibility if the IEP team voluntarily decides that these services are needed for a child's free appropriate public education (FAPE).
 Audiology continues to be a related service and as a result, cochlear implant mapping done by an audiologist could still be provided under IDEA.

 ASHA members are encouraged to ensure that assistive technology device needs are included in the IEP process, advocate the use of assistive technologies to other education professionals, and provide support and training to related professionals who are involved with service provision and education to students using assistive devices.